-The PADS Emergency Shelter (mid-September to mid-May) provides overnight shelter to homeless men, women and families from across west Cook County.
+The PADS Emergency Shelter (Sept-May) provides overnight shelter to homeless men, women and families from across west Cook County.
 The program intentionally incorporates community resources into shelter operations.
-Housing Forward's PADS Emergency Shelter program is supported by more than 1,200 volunteers and 40+ support congregations at 10 rotating sites to provide food and shelter for 4070 homeless individuals every night of the week.
+Housing Forward's PADS Emergency Shelter program is supported by more than 1,200 volunteers and 40+ support congregations at 10 rotating sites to provide food and shelter for 40-70 homeless individuals every night of the week.